robert/robert.github.com/_posts/2020-05-03-pfab14-evil-eval.md

 ## Why is `eval` dangerous?

 `eval` is dangerous because it can make your code insecure.
-The above `eval` example snippet is, in the exact form that it is currently written, technically fin, technically finee.
+The above `eval` example snippet is, in the exact form that it is currently written, technically fine.
 If you used it as part of a real website or other system, it would not introduce any immediate vulnerabilities.
 But the `eval` would still be lurking there, waiting for an innocuous-seeming change to turn it into a gaping flaw.

 Here's a plausible story about the future.
 Suppose that Frankie's system keeps growing and adding new features.
 It becomes so useful that his company releases it as a standalone product that other organizations can use to analyze their own data.
 Frankie adds a UI in which users can select the filters that they want to run on their data.
-He asks users for the list of `function_names` that they want to run, and swaps that list in for the current, hardcoded `function_names` variable.
+He asks users for the list of `function_names` that they want to run, and swaps that list in for the current, hard-coded `function_names` variable.
 His new code looks something like this:

 ```python
 function_names = get_function_names_from_user_input()